bkw777/notice.sh/README.md

 $ notice -d -i @/tmp/nid
 ```

-Example, to increase volume by 5% and show the current volume value:
+Example, to increase volume by 5% and show the current volume value
 ```
 $ notice -i @/tmp/volumenotification -n sound -T "Audio Volume" $(amixer sset Master 5%+ |awk '/[0-9]+%/ {print $2,$5}')
 ```
 Repeat the same command a few times in a row, and see that a single notification updates rather than adding more notifications.

-To add one or more buttons to the notification, use one or more `--action`:
+To add one or more buttons to the notification, use one or more `--action`
 ```
 $ notice -t 0 -a "white xterm:xterm -bg white -fg black" -a "black xterm:xterm -bg black -fg white" action buttons
 ```